Truant (album)

-The music video for track "These Days" was filmed on a roof top across the street from the Kodak Theatre in Los Angeles.
+The music video for track "These Days" was filmed on a rooftop across the street from the Kodak Theatre in Los Angeles.
 The surprise video shoot was shot during the 2003 BET Awards while numerous hip hop artists and rappers were arriving on the red carpet before the awards show.
 The video catches the reaction from many artists, including Nelly, Snoop Dogg, and Lil' Kim.

 The album art is based on the classic Pee Chee brand school folder, featuring the faces of the band members.